Narahari-Battala/My-Currency/README.md

 # My-Currency:

-This is a Currency Converter Application developed using Python.
+This is a Currency Conversion Application developed using Python.
 I have used API from https://fixer.io, this API gives the latest currency conversion rates.
 I have also used this API for getting many other details like historical currency conversion rates, to compare two different currencies and to get the Currency Codes and countries corresponding to the currencies.